Nanolx/NanoDroid/README.md

 * Resurrection Remix Statistics
 * Sim Toolkit

-CyanogenMod su binary will be removed if Magisk is choosen to be installed:

-* /system/bin/su
-* /system/xbin/su
+If Magisk is choosen to be installed, any previously installed root solution will be removed.
+NanoMod will also re-flash the boot image backup if you had system less SuperUser installed.

 The following system applications can be choosen to be installed: